 In many of these challenges, religion (including spiritual and secular worldviews) plays, or can play, a significant role.
 However, the specific contributions of religion, both in perpetuating certain problems and in overcoming them, are often less clear.

-The Amsterdam Centre for Religion and Sustainable Development (ACRSD) focuses on the interaction between religion (including secular worldviews) and sustainable development.
+The ACRSD focuses on the interaction between religion (including secular worldviews) and sustainable development.
 Focus areas include: